jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - It can show dialog boxes for errors, warnings, and information.
 - All user-triggered actions in a component should have proper error handling, showing an electron dialog box with error details if necessary.
 - Functions: showErrorDialog(param1, param2), showSaveDialog(), showOpenDialog().
-# MarkdownCode > components > body > results view
-- Results-view component is at bottom of main body.
-- Users view results from registered transformers in cybertron-service for selected text block.
-- Each transformer in list creates a tab at top of view.
-- Tab title and key are transformer name.
-- Tab content displays results-view-tab component.
-- Create JSON structure for tabs with fields: key, label, children.
-- Assign JSON structure to items property.
 # MarkdownCode > services > line parser
 The line-parser service is a singleton object that parses markdown lines and updates text-fragments in the project-service.
 It has a fragmentIndex array to store text-fragment objects.
 The createTextFragment function trims and converts the line to lowercase, determines the depth-level of the text-fragment, assigns the title, calculates the key, and adds it to the project-service.
 The calculateKey function calculates the key of a text-fragment based on its depth-level and title.
 The clear function clears the fragmentIndex list.
 The parse function handles different types of lines, and the insertLine and deleteLine functions insert and delete lines respectively.
 # MarkdownCode > services > project service > change-processor service